 In order to improve the way in which we communicate with and provide support to our principals, over 1500 PC tablets were delivered to all school principals across the province.
-These tablets will be used as a tool to improve communication between the schools and the WCED and to ensure faster response times and better support from the WCED than before.
 It is also intended to assist principals in organising daily activities and timetables; recording meetings; and preparing presentations.

 Another area of improvement is the dramatic acceleration in the filling of teacher vacancies.
-Three years ago there were two teacher vacancy lists per annum, which meant that schools had to wait at least six months to finalise an appointment.
-We now publish vacancy lists up to four times per year to ensure that permanent teacher appointments are made timeously.
+Four years ago there were two teacher vacancy lists per annum, which meant that schools had to wait at least six months to finalise an appointment.
+We now publish vacancy lists four or more times per year to ensure that permanent teacher appointments are made timeously.

 The WCED has also introduced a new online system that will make it much easier for teachers to apply for jobs in the province.
-This initiative reflects the ongoing innovation with which the department seeks to improve the way it recruits staff.

 The e-Recruitment System allows teachers to capture and store their CVs online, as well as, apply for vacant teaching posts.
 Applicants will no longer have to make copies of documents for each application submitted, pay postage costs, or stand in queues to submit applications before closing dates.
+Over 20 000 educators have registered on this system in the last year.

-Given the important role that principals play in improving school performance, the WCED has adopted a new approach to filling principals' posts aimed at ensuring that these are filled as and when required.
+Given the important role that principals play in improving school performance, the WCED has adopted a new approach to filling principals' posts aimed at ensuring that these are filled as quickly as possible.
 Improved business processes have led to a ten day turnaround time for the appointment of principals, thereby reducing the periods for which teachers are in acting positions.
 By installing management and leadership in the school as quickly as possible, we are contributing to a positive school environment and ensuring greater stability within the system.

-The WCED has also ensured that all schools are informed of their teacher allocation for the next school year by the end of August so that schools can plan efficiently.
+The WCED has also ensured that all schools are informed of their teacher allocation for the next school year by August so that schools can plan efficiently for the next school year.
+This is critical in drawing up school timetables and the allocation of learners to classes.